wpernath/ocp-quarkus-workshop/README.md

 - Java programming language

 ## Agenda
 The two days are full of technical demos and presentations.
-The next iteration of this workshop is going to take place on Feb 28th 2023 to Mar 1st 2023.
+The next iteration of this workshop is going to take place on April 4th 2023 to April 5th 2023.
 If you want to participate, please [go here](https://www.redhat-partner.com/enablement/trainings/register/402/) and register for free.

 ### Day #1
 Start | End | Topics